roc-11/hangman/README.md

 ### Google Sheets

 I made use of Google Sheets in order to store the data for the Python Hangman game.
 The sheet "words" contains all the possible game words, with one category stored in each column (countries, sports, zoo animals, fruit, capital cities (Europe), Harry Potter, Pokémon).
+These are easily scalable and extendable by adding to the Google Sheet document.

 The second sheet "scores" was set up in the beginnig of the program to store all of the user_names and scores saved.
 This would in turn enable the creation of a leaderboard option on the main menu.
 The [future implementations](#features-to-implement-in-the-future) section of this file provides more information on how, due to time constraints, this proved to be outside the scope of the project.